Cross Deck PWC Lift System Installation Instructions

-Your Cross-Deck Under-Mount kit will arrive mostly pre-assembled and ready to install .
-The Top-Mount model comes with the cradle arms already bolted in the pivot-brackets and its installation is self-evident.
-You will want to use the first portion of the following instructions to determine where to mount the cradle arms.
+The Under-Mount kit will arrive mostly pre-assembled and ready to install .
+The Top-Mount model comes with the cradle arms already bolted in the pivot-brackets and its installation is covered in the video, so it isn't illustrated or explained on this page.
+However, if installing the Top-Mount model, you will want to use these same principles.

 Installation is easy and simple.
 Use these steps as guidelines, adapting them to your swim platform and PWC or Dinghy.

 To prevent dropping any hardware or parts in the water, we suggest you place a floatation pad under your work area so it catches any items that are dropped.